Best Medicare Advantage Plans in Tennessee (2026)

 Our analysis of Medicare Advantage plans uses a scoring methodology and three key factors:

-• Star Ratings (40%): CMS star ratings measure plan quality across categories such as care effectiveness, customer service, and member satisfaction.
-The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
-Plans with higher ratings earn better scores in our analysis.
+• CMS Star Ratings (40%): These measure plan quality across categories such as care effectiveness, customer service and member satisfaction.
+The rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.

 This scoring system helps you compare plans objectively while accounting for what matters most: what you'll pay and the quality of care you'll receive.